 On May 27, 2008 (73 FR 30340), EPA published a notice of proposed rulemaking (NPR) for the Commonwealth of Virginia.
 The NPR proposed approval of the removal of a NOX RACT permit from the Virginia SIP for sources located at the Norfolk Southern Railway Company—East End Shops' facility, in Roanoke, Virginia which have permanently shut down.
 The formal SIP revision was submitted by the Virginia Department of Environmental Quality (VADEQ) on February 11, 2008.

 II.
 Summary of SIP Revision

-The units subject to the NOX RACT requirements of permit No. 20468, which have permanently shut down, include the following: Unit ID #8-01—B&W Stirling coal-fired spreader stoker boiler; Unit ID #8-02—B&W Stirling coal-fired spreader stoker boiler; Unit ID #8-03—B&W Stirling coal-fired spreader stoker boiler; Unit ID #8-04—Zurn Energy coal-fired spreader stoker boiler; Unit ID #43-03—15 open-front oil-fired metal heating furnaces; and Unit ID #51-13/14—one 13-ton capacity electric arc furnace.
+The sources previously subject to the NOX RACT requirements of permit No. 20468 which have permanently shut down include the following units: Unit ID #8-01, B & W Stirling coal-fired spreader stoker boiler; Unit ID #8-02, B & W Stirling coal-fired spreader stoker boiler; Unit ID #8-03, B & W Stirling coal-fired spreader stoker boiler; Unit ID #8-04, Zurn Energy coal-fired spreader stoker boiler; Unit ID #43-03, 15 open-front oil-fired metal heating furnaces; and Unit ID #51-13/14, one 13-ton capacity electric arc furnace.